Pollen Season Survival Guide

 Allergy shots, also known as immunotherapy, can help reduce the severity of pollen allergies over time.
 For people with severe pollen allergies who do not respond well to other treatments, allergy shots are often a last resort.
 It involves receiving regular injections of small amounts of allergens, such as pollen, to help desensitize the immune system.

-What does pollen look like? - pack of white medication
+pack of white medication

 It's important to talk to your doctor or allergist before starting any medication for pollen allergies.
 Even though there are many easily accessible, over-the-counter allergy medications available, the one you pick may not be the best fit for you.
 Your doctor can help determine the best treatment plan based on your specific symptoms and medical history, so be sure to confirm with them before starting any medical treatments.